Hamza-MAILKA/Hamza-MAILKA/README.md

 - 🌱 I’m currently focusing on learning new technologies.
 Addicted to learn and grow every single day.
 - 🎉 I have several certifications professionnel in Embedded Systems, Autonomous Navigation, Parallel Programming, Computer Vision, Machine Learning, Deep Learning and IoT.
 - 💬 Ask me : haamza.mailka@gmail.com
+- ⚡ Fact: Not a leaf falls but that he knows it.Quran-Surah Al-An'am.🍂